cpaxton/costar_stack/Readme.md

 - **predicator_collision**: collisions between objects; uses URDFs of objects to determine spatial relationship information.
 - **predicator_geometry**: determine object spatial relationships based on positions (TF frames).
 - **predicator_occupancy_module**: select a volume, determine if anything enters that volume.
+- **predicator_fake_classification**: publish known object class information.
+For use with a simulator, when a real object detector isn't in use.

 ### Module Setup